 Alternative Treatment of Cataracts

 Cataracts are the result of aging in the eye accelerated by toxic stress, dehydration and heavy metal poisoning.
 Tests reveal high concentrations of heavy metals in the lens of the eyes.
 In fact it is often three times higher in eyes with cataracts.
-Heavy metals such as bromine, cobalt, cadmium and nickel and lead.
+Heavy metals such as bromide, cobalt, cadmium and nickel and lead.
 Cigarette smoke is a leading source of cadmium.

 The three most important steps you can take to reduce the growth and reverse cataracts are the following: